 The Mamushka!
 First, the not-fake Fester realizes that he can dance.
 Then he realizes he can dance while knife-fighting.
 Then he realizes that he can juggle.
 Then he realizes that he can sword-swallow.
 A well-deserved round of applause follows.

 Gomez: The Mamushka!
 Taught to us by our Cossack cousins, the Mamushka has been an Addams Family tradition since god-knows-when.
 We danced the Mamushka while Nero fiddled, we danced the Mamushka at Waterloo.
 We danced the Mamushka for Jack the Ripper, and now, Fester Addams, this Mamushka is for you!

-Never mind how in the Seven Hells a severed hand managed to get a job as an office courier: the truly phenomenal thing is he does it spectacularly.
+The fact that in the Seven Hells, Thing, a severed hand managed to get a job as a FedEx office courier: the truly phenomenal thing is he does it spectacularly.